hangyan/antrea/docs/feature-gates.md

 ### PacketCapture

-`PacketCapture` allows user to capture live traffic packets from specified flow for further analysis.
+`PacketCapture` allows user to capture live traffic packets from specified flows for further analysis.
 Refer to this [document](packetcapture-guide.md) for more information.